Mikrogeophagus altispinosus

-Mikrogeophagus altispinosus is a species of fish endemic to the Amazon River basin in Brazil and Bolivia.
+Mikrogeophagus altispinosus is a species of fish endemic to the southern Amazon River basin in Brazil and Bolivia.
 The species is part of the family Cichlidae and subfamily Geophaginae.
 It is a popular aquarium fish, traded under the common names Bolivian butterfly, Bolivian ram, Bolivian ram cichlid, and ruby crown cichlid.

-Range, geographic variants, and habitat
+Range and habitat

-The species occurs in the soft, acidic, warm waters of the Mamoré and Guaporé River drainages in Bolivia and Brazil.
-Whether one morph of M. altispinosus, known to aquarium hobbyists as Mikrogeophagus sp.
-"Zweifleck/Two-patch", found in the upper Rio Guaporé in Brazil is a different species remains unclear.
-The type locality is the Rio Mamoré at San Joaquin (Beni Province, Bolivia).
-In its natural habitat is permanent freshwater streams and pools.
+The species occurs in the soft, near-neutral (pH 6.3–7.6) and warm waters of the Mamoré and lower Guaporé River drainages in Bolivia and Brazil.
+The type locality is the Mamoré River at San Joaquín (Beni Department, Bolivia).

+A variant for years known to aquarium hobbyists as Mikrogeophagus sp.
+"Zweifleck/Two-patch" and found in the Pindaituba River (a tributary of the Sararé River, itself part of the upper Guaporé River basin) in Mato Grosso, Brazil, was described as a separate species, Mikrogeophagus maculicauda, in 2022.